CTU-IIG/thermobench/README.md

                              ignored.
 When no sensors are specified via -s or -S, all available thermal zones are added automatically.
+      --sched-deadline[=BUDGET%]   Use SCHED_DEADLINE to schedule periodic
+                             sampling.
+BUDGET% specifies execution time budget
+                             in percents of the period (default is 1%).
   -S, --sensor=SPEC          Add a sensor to the list of used sensors.
 SPEC is
                              FILE [NAME [UNIT]].
 FILE is typically something like